Zhiming-Huang/luc/README.md

 ```
 sudo python3 parkinglot.py
 ```
-The results will be saved in the directory of logs.
+The results will be saved in the ''logs'' folder.
 To plot the logs, run the script plot_dumbell.py by
 ```
 python3 plot_parkinglot.py
 ```

-The figures will be saved as eps in the directory of results.
+The figures will be saved as eps in the ''results'' folder.

 Before running each experiment, we can use `sudo mn -c` to clear the Mininet environment.